GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-10.md

 took a long time to upgrade (no judgment on them!), Hadoop introduced Guava 11.0.2 in May of 2012, and didn't upgrade to a later version until March of 2017 (nearly five years later).

+Changes to your API surface that customers don't have to incorporate into their own code are a different story.
+One example is using a different Java package and Maven ID when releasing a new major version.
+However, there is a caveat: this only applies as long as the old major version is still maintained.
+As soon as the old major version is no longer supported, customers who want continued support will have to incur breaking changes so that they can depend on something that does have support.
+In this case, the transition can be seen as a "virtual breaking change."
+The same rules apply here: maintain stability as long as needed by the consumers.